The Day Off Socks knit up in no time, and are a great way to experiment with a toe-up construction if you’ve been wanting to give it a try!

 DIRECTIONS (MAKE 2)

-CO 12 [16,20] sts using Judy’s Magic Cast On (6 [8,10] sts each on N1 and N2, or if you are using double-pointed needles or a short circular needle, use markers to designate between the front and back halves of the sock).
+CO 12 [16, 20] sts using Judy’s Magic Cast On.
+Ensure sts are divided evenly so you have 6 [8, 10] sts each on N1 and N2, or if you are using double-pointed needles or a short circular needle, use markers to designate between the front and back halves of the sock.
 Prepare to work in the rnd.

 N1: k1, M1R, knit to last st, M1L, k1.
 (2 sts inc’d)